mxcop/mxcop/content/articles/amanatides-and-woo.md

 ## Traversal

-Now that everything is already setup for us, we get to the easiest part, the <span class="highlight">actual traversal</span>.<br>
+Now that everything is already setup for us, we get to the easiest part, the <span class="highlight">actual traversal</span>.
-As I mentioned in the *Concept* part of the article, we will simply step based on the smallest axis of `tmax`.<br>
+As I mentioned in the *Concept* part of the article, we will simply step based on the smallest axis of `tmax`.
 And after every step, we update our `pos` and `tmax`.

 ```cpp